NYC Gender-Motivated Violence Protection Law Claims

 What Damages Can I Recover Under the Gender-Motivated Violence Protection Law?

-While gender-motivated violence has far-reaching repercussions that can affect victims physically, financially, and emotionally, sexual survivors have historically struggled to obtain meaningful relief through the courts.
+While gender-motivated violence has far-reaching repercussions that can affect victims physically, financially, and emotionally, sexual abuse survivors have historically struggled to obtain meaningful relief through the courts.
 The Gender-Motivated Violence Protection Law was created precisely to help sex abuse victims overcome these barriers and make it easier for them to recover the relief and compensation they deserve.

 GMVPL claims entitle victims to various forms of relief, including compensation for damages such as: